sashastadler/crunge-notes/Notes/Adventure Log.md

 The crew leaves Souhold and enters Obol.
 In [De Cuivre](Locations/De%20Cuivre.md), the crew signs a contract and gets their worth evaluated (see PC's pages for their worth in gildas).

 On the way to Siege Richesse, [O.T.W.M.](Characters/PCs/O.T.W.M..md) notices the group is being followed by a large bird.
 Everyone stops to fight the enormous bird.
+Cusdakesh falls 60 feet and is fine.
+It gets away after some fighting.